BryanDomino/LLM-Workshop/README.md

 <img src = images/generate.png width="800">
 </p>

-In order to make this work with our Nissan documents we simply need to change the name of the Qdrant collection that the code is looking for on line 69.
-Here change **mlops** to **nissan**:
+In order to make this work with our documents we simply need to verify the name of the Qdrant collection that the code is looking for on line 69.
+Ensure it states **mlops**:

 <p align="center">
 <img src = images/model_api_collection.png width="800">